HL7/davinci-ecdx/input/includes/solicited-attachment-scenario-2.md

 ~~~

-#### Step 7 -  The DTR SMART App or EHR native application Updates Task.output to Reference QuestionnaireResponse and Task.status Updated to "completed"
+#### Step 7 -  The DTR SMART App or EHR native application Updates Task.output to Reference QuestionnaireResponse and Task.status to "completed"

 **Request**